St. Walburg's Hospital

 The St. Walburg`s Hospital in Nyangao is the only way for around 90,000 patients a year to receive medical help.
 However, the state-approved hospital in southern Tanzania is struggling with many challenges.
 The financial resources are barely sufficient.
 The staff are often not sufficiently qualified and the power supply is very unreliable.

-Nevertheless, thanks to the tireless efforts of the approximately 200 outpatient and inpatient staff, many patients are treated there every day.
-The hospital takes special care of pregnant women and infants, because far too many mothers and children still die of preventable diseases.
+Nevertheless, thanks to the tireless efforts of around 285 employees, many patients are treated there every day, both as inpatients and outpatients.
+The hospital provides particularly intensive care for pregnant women and infants, as far too many mothers and children are still dying from preventable diseases.

 Irrawaddy River Doctors_Ship